Quick Start

 to see the job status.

-Follow job_output.log
+Follow train-output.log

-and job_error.log
+and train-error.log

 in your working directory for logs.